Union Home Mortgage - Las Vegas logo

 The Las Vegas branch offers a comprehensive suite of mortgage products including conventional loans, FHA loans, VA loans for veterans, USDA rural loans, construction financing, rehabilitation loans, and new home construction mortgages.
 Borrowers can access loan officer consultation, prequalification services, mortgage calculators, and a resource center.
 The branch maintains a dedicated support line at (702) 342-0875 with named loan officers Flint Theobald (NMLS 1843033) and Sierra Hall (NMLS 1013998) available for consultations.

-Union Home Mortgage distinguishes itself through multi-state licensing, access to specialized loan programs (VA, USDA, rehabilitation), and an affiliated insurance services division (Union Home Insurance Services) offering home and auto coverage.
+Union Home Mortgage distinguishes itself through multi-state licensing, access to listed loan programs (VA, USDA, rehabilitation), and an affiliated insurance services division (Union Home Insurance Services) offering home and auto coverage.
 The company emphasizes customer service and provides educational resources through calculators and a resource center.
 Their foundation involvement and "In the News" section suggest community engagement and market visibility.

 The main limitation is that detailed information about rates, fees, loan terms, and specific eligibility requirements is not available on the branch page.
 Borrowers will need direct contact with loan officers to obtain personalized quotes and complete product details.